Friends, we once were, now we are foes.

 My husband and I have always been close however, recently we hit a bump in the road that felt like a pothole on a Detroit street.
 We’ve officially been together for longer than we had been alive when we initially met.
 Honestly, we’ve enjoyed our journey—until now.
 Marriage has not been a perfectly smooth ride, but it has been pleasant.
-A year ago, I have felt like our marriage is in need of a tune up.
+A year ago, I started to feel like our marriage was in need of a tune-up.
 We are both native Michiganders and we know what happens if someone drives over potholes long enough, either you do major damage to your vehicle or decide to buy a new car.

 The more innovative technology gets, the faster we cycle through vehicles.
 When I was little, I remember my Mom talking about repairing the car replacing struts, shocks and realignment.
 It was the same for marriage.
 I remember people working hard at fixing their marriages, but our more innovative society wants to simply replace a broken marriage.

 It was the same way in the Bible.
 Jesus said,

 “Moses permitted you to divorce your wives because your hearts were hard.
 But divorce was an innovation, an accommodation to a fallen world.
 There was no divorce at creation.”
 (Matthew 19:8 Voice)